 Healthcare for transgender people used to use a “one size fits all” model.
-Now that better healthcare models are in place, your gender identity and expression can be reflected in your medical options.
+Now that better healthcare models are in place, your gender diverse identity and expression can be reflected in your medical options.

 In the case of hormones, talk to your healthcare provider about your goals.
 You can start and stop hormones if you want to try them for a while.
 Some people try them for a few weeks or a few months to see how they feel.
 You can stop and restart anytime, but it’s a good idea to do it under a doctor’s care.

 Some healthcare providers are not as familiar with sex and gender diversity as they should be.
 It may be easier to get hormones if you tell them you are transgender.

 Many trans+ and gender+ people take hormones as part of their gender expression.
-Those who do must think about their reproductive options before they start hormones.
-Hormones may change their bodies so they can not make children.
+You must think about you reproductive options before you start hormones.
+Hormones may change your body so you can not make children.
 It is important to know the other possible risks and side effects before starting.

 Androgen reduction and blocking

 Androgens are hormones that make the body more masculine.
 Some people take drugs to stop this.
 Androgen blockers have several names:

 - testosterone blockers

 Human bodies produce a number of androgens.
 These cause masculinizing effects.
 The two key androgens are testosterone and DHT.

 Some people want to reduce androgens in their bodies for any number of reasons: